helm/community/proposals/proposal-0001.md

 2020-08-13.

-Proposals will typically have a `helm-version` header which indicates the version of Helm that the feature will be released with. proposals without a `helm-version` header indicate interoperability standards that will initially be supported through external libraries and tools, and then supplemented by a later proposal to add support to the project's standard library or Command Line Interface. informational and process proposals do not need a `helm-version` header.
+Proposals will typically have a `helm-version` header which indicates the version of Helm that the feature will be released with.
+Proposals without a `helm-version` header indicate interoperability standards that will initially be supported through external libraries and tools, and then supplemented by a later proposal to add support to the project's standard library or Command Line Interface.
+Informational and process proposals do not need a `helm-version` header, and this header can be added after the implementation has been shipped and the proposal is marked as "final".

 Proposals may have a `requires` header, indicating the proposal numbers that this proposal ends on.